Alexandremerancienne/ChessScoresManager/README.md

 * The matches are generated according to a Swiss-pairing algorithm.
 * Optional sections have been added in controllers/controller_tournament.py and models/model_tournament to visualize the functioning of the algorithm.
-* These sections can be deleted without affecting the program, so as to guarantee a more user-friendly interface.
+* All optional sections have been identified and can be deleted without affecting the program, so as to guarantee a more user-friendly interface.

 ## Players Database